Retainers

 Why Wear Orthodontic Retainers

-When we remove your braces, we will begin the retention stage of your treatment.
-This phase is the longest, the easiest but also the most important part of your treatment.
-Retainers will help to maintain your final orthodontic result.
+When we remove your braces, we will begin the retention stage of your orthodontic treatment.
+This phase is the longest, the easiest, but also the most important part.
+Retainers will help maintain your final orthodontic result.
 Remember, teeth move your whole life.
-So, while we cannot completely stop teeth from moving, minimizing movement with retainers is essential not only to a great result the day your braces come off, but for a beautiful smile that will last a lifetime.
+While we cannot completely stop teeth from moving, wearing your retainer minimizes this movement.
+This is essential not only to a great result the day your braces come off but for a beautiful smile that will last a lifetime.

-The initial “regular” retention phase lasts for a minimum of 12 months, and retainers should be worn full-time during this period.
-After that, there is a period of extended retention during which time removable retainers are worn on a part-time basis.
-Cemented type retainers can remain in place.
-Long-term retention will lead to a fabulous long-term smile.
-So follow through with the hard work you’ve put in so far.
+The initial “regular” retention phase lasts for a minimum of 12 months, during which retainers should be worn full-time.
+After that, there is an extended retention period when removable retainers are worn on a part-time basis.
+Bonded or cemented retainers, such as fixed wire retainers, can remain in place long-term.
+Fixed retainers consist of a metal wire that is cemented to the back of your teeth, offering a convenient solution for maintaining alignment.
+Long-term retention will help straighten teeth and maintain a fabulous smile, so follow through with the hard work you've put in so far.

 For some patients, a different retention protocol may be recommended.
 Your orthodontist will advise you of any special or individualized instructions.

 During the retention period, we will see you for appointments every few months.
-However, please notify us immediately and schedule an appointment to come in sooner should any retainer be lost or broken.
+However, please notify us immediately and schedule an appointment if any retainer is lost or broken.

 Please be aware that there is a fee for all retainer examination visits, X-rays and repairs beginning one year after the insertion of the retainer appliances.